 - S3358: Conditional expressions should not be nested (Code Smell)

 - S2737: “catch” clauses should do more than rethrow (Code Smell)

 In total, there are now 88 Python rules available to bring Code Quality and Security to your projects.

 Here are examples of these rules in action:

 You can already enjoy these new features on SonarCloud.
-As for SonarQube, this will be built-in the next version (8.0), and meanwhile you can get it by installing v1.16 of the Python analysis engine.
+As for SonarQube, this will be built-in the next version (8.1).
+If you’re eager to try this functionality now, simply install v2.1 of the Python analysis engine!